thunderbird

 Run tests using pytest.

-First activate the thunderbird Python environment and install pytest.
+First install the thunderbird Python environment.

 # OR